BigPanikMania/AnalogJVSy/README.md

 ##Buttons setup
 Controls for both player one and two and report as a single HID device.

-- Joystick 1 is mapped to X and Y axes.
+- Analog 1 input is mapped to Joystick 1 X axe.
-- Joystick 2 is mapped to Z and Za axes
+- Analog 2 input is mapped to Joystick 1 Y axe.
-- Buttons are mapped to the corresponding joystick button
+- Input switchs are mapped to the corresponding joystick buttons
-- P1 and P2 start are mapped to keyboard '1' and '2'

-P1 start acts as shift button, when pressed simultaneously these keys are pressed instead of the default buttons:

-- P1 button 1: coin (presses keyboard 5)
-- J1 right: Tab
-- J1 down: P (pause)
-- J1 left: enter
-- P2: esc

-Ask for other shift modes, if you need them.
-I'll see what i can do.

-##Known Limitations
-Doesn't work with analog controls or lightguns, as I don't have any of those to test it with.
-If you're willing to help, just send me a message.

-##TODO
-- analog controls are being tested
-- draw schematics
-- multi nodes
-- gun controls
+- Output 1-6 coukd be controled with the serial line 115Kbps.
+Syntax is <OutputPort>;<value>x with
+    <OutputPort>: 1 to 6 ; use 0 to address all ports
+    <value>: 0 or 1 ; use the decimal value to set all ports ne shot (ie 252 set the 6 outputs ON)
+    Examples:
+        1;1x      ;turn ON output 1 (pin49)
+        2;0x      ;turn OFF output 2 (pin50)
+        0;252x    ;turn ON outputs 1, 2, 3, 4, 5 and 6 outputs

 ##Thanks
-invzim, creator of JVS-PAC, for the inspiration.
+k4roshi

 @roysmeding for the wonderful reverse engineering done for Open JVS (https://github.com/TheOnlyJoey/openjvs) and the helpful attitude.

 ##License